peblove/bbpe16/README.md

  - Does all the pre-processing: Truncate, Pad, add the special tokens your model needs.
  - **NEW**: UTF16ByteLevelBPETokenizer for enhanced CJK language support with up to 26% token reduction for Chinese text.

+## Why BBPE16 (UTF-16 Byte-level Byte-Pair Encoding)?

+**BBPE16** (UTF-16 Byte-level Byte-Pair Encoding) offers significant advantages over traditional Byte-Level BPE (BBPE), especially for multilingual and CJK (Chinese, Japanese, Korean) language environments:

+- **Superior Token Efficiency:** BBPE16 dramatically reduces the number of tokens required for CJK and multilingual text, resulting in fewer decoding steps for LLMs.
+This leads to lower service costs and faster response times, which is critical for production environments and large-scale applications.
+- **Seamless Integration:** When encoding, BBPE16 automatically converts UTF-8 strings to UTF-16 internally, and during decoding, it processes tokens based on UTF-16 and returns standard UTF-8 strings.
+This makes it extremely easy to use—no manual encoding or decoding steps are required by the user.
+- **Better for CJK and Multilingual Content:** Standard BBPE is optimized for English and other Latin-based languages, but is inefficient for CJK text.
+BBPE16 is specifically designed to address this inefficiency, providing up to 26% token reduction for Chinese and significant improvements for Korean and mixed-language content.
+- **Plug-and-Play for LLMs:** By reducing the number of tokens, BBPE16 not only improves computational efficiency but also enhances the user experience with faster model responses and lower latency.
+- **Same Alphabet, Superior Performance:** BBPE16 uses the same initial 256-character byte-level alphabet as standard BBPE, and guarantees superior performance at the same vocabulary size.
+- **Automatic Model Detection:** The tokenizer automatically distinguishes between BBPE and BBPE16 models when loading, ensuring seamless integration and ease of use without manual intervention.

 ## UTF16ByteLevelBPETokenizer

 **Author:** Hyunsik Kim <avantkim@gmail.com>